 - The indicative illustrations of the building at the sites on Českobratrská Street were produced by architect Pavel Řihák.

-- Aerial view: source Google Earth
+- Aerial view in context: source Google Earth